wider2/AndroidLoginService/README.md

 Singleton SharedStates used to pass data between fragments.
 I do not use Bundle to avoid loss of data.

-Also have been made some unit, instrumental, mock and espresso tests.
+Also have been made some unit, instrumental, mock, espresso and UIAutomator tests.